200256845/psy6009/README.md

 What is in each folder?
-psy6009 = contains the below folders and .git, .Rproj.user, .gitignore, .Rhistory, .Rprofile, conf.txt (confidence intervals - logit values), cor_box_.txt (text of the correlation matrix), data_examination.R
-(code for the data examination), descriptive_analyses.R (code for the descriptive analyses), ex_conf.txt (confident intervals - odd ratios), glm.R (code for the logistic regression), glm.txt (summary table of the logistic regression in txt form), LICENSE, lm.R (code for the linear regression), lm.txt (summary table of the linear regression), psy6009_200256845.Rproj, r_packages.txt (citations of the R packages), README.md, renv.lock, schedule_and_results.R (the first custom R_script to scrape data), total_basic_box_scores.R (the second custom R_script to scrape data).
+psy6009 = contains the below folders and .git, .Rproj.user, .gitignore, .Rhistory, .Rprofile, conf.txt (confidence intervals - logit values), cor_box.txt (correlation matrix), data_examination.R (code for the data examination), descriptive_analyses.R (code for the descriptive analyses), ex_conf.txt (confident intervals - odd ratios), glm.R (code for the logistic regression), glm.txt (summary table of the logistic regression), LICENSE, lm.R (code for the linear regression), lm.txt (summary table of the linear regression), psy6009.Rproj, r_packages.txt (citations of the R packages), README.md, renv.lock, schedule_and_results.R (the first custom R script to scrape data), total_basic_box_scores.R (the second custom R script to scrape data).

 attic = code that I played around with, or code that I do not want to delete as I might need it later on. data = contains two folders (processed and raw) and my codebook